These pages do not apply outside Great Britain.

 Special constables are included within the police provisions in s.42 and 43 EqA.

 Even a paid 'volunteer' is not always covered as an employee under s.83(2) EqA.
 An example is Breakell v Shropshire Army Cadet Force (link to bailii.org) (2011) where there was no legal obligation to do or to provide work and payment was due only if the person worked (article on outlaw.com.
-Note this decision has been appealed to the Court of Appeal)

 A. person volunteering as a member of an association may well be covered by the provisions on 'Associations' in Part 7 Equality Act.